-An SAP transaction code, commonly called a t-code, is similar to the URL of a website.
+An SAP transaction code, also called a t-code, is similar to a website’s URL.

-You invoke a website by entering its URL into the address bar of a web browser.
+You invoke a website by typing its URL into the address bar of a web browser.

-You invoke a specific SAP user interface or execute a program when you enter an SAP transaction code into the command field of the SAP GUI.
+You invoke a SAP user interface and run a program when you add a SAP transaction code to the SAP GUI.

 Let’s dive right into the details!

-To understand what an SAP transaction code, or so-called t-code, is, you need to first understand the context in which an SAP transaction code takes place.
+To understand what an SAP transaction code is, or t-code, you need to first understand the context in which an SAP transaction code takes place.

 First of all, what’s SAP: SAP (System, Applications, and Programs in Data Processing) is a HUGE company that makes business software.

-To be more precise, SAP makes software that manages the processes within a company.
+To be more specific, SAP makes software that manages processes within a company.

-SAP’s flagship products are ERP (Enterprise Resource Planning) and CRM (Customer Relationship Management) applications.
-Those applications run on-premise, in the cloud, or as a hybrid version of both of them.
+SAP’s flagship products are ERP (Enterprise Resource Planning) applications.
+These applications run on-premise, in the cloud, or both of them.

-So let’s take a look at the differences between on-premise and cloud computing:
+Let’s look at the differences between on-premises and cloud computing:

-On-premise applications run on the company’s own hardware, whereas cloud computing applications run on hardware owned by the cloud computing application provider.
-Or a third party that again provides the necessary infrastructure for the software to the cloud computing application provider.
+On-premise applications run on the company’s own hardware, whereas cloud computing applications run on the cloud computing application provider’s hardware.
+Or a third party that again provides the necessary infrastructure for the cloud computing application provider.

-For example, SAP offers to run its SCP (SAP Cloud Platform) in its own data centers.
-But it offers to run it in the data centers of Amazon, Google, Microsoft, or Alibaba as well.
+For example, SAP offers to run its SAP BTP (SAP Business Technology Platform), formerly known as SCP (SAP Cloud Platform) in its own data centers.
+But they offer to run it in data centers of Amazon, Google, Microsoft, or Alibaba as well.

-Cloud computing means that the cloud computing application provider takes care of the installation and maintenance, and the company accesses the application through the cloud.
+Cloud computing means the cloud computing provider takes care of the installation and upkeep, and the customer accesses the application through the cloud.

-The cloud is just hardware and software provided and maintained by a third party—nothing else than an application on a server you access through the internet.
+The cloud is just hardware and software maintained by a third party.
+Nothing more than an application on a server you access through the internet.

-It’s like housing: Instead of making a large investment and buying a house, many people rent a house instead.
-They don’t have to take care of maintenance and renovations themselves, but can use the house as if they own it.
+It’s like housing: Instead of making a big investment and buying a house, most people choose to rent a house.
+They don’t have to take care of maintenance and renovation themselves, but they can still live in the house as if they owned it.

-On-premise has been the typical way for a company to run its business software.
-Now, cloud computing is becoming more and more common.
+On-premise has been the typical way for businesses to run their software.
+Cloud computing is becoming more and more common now.

-Small and medium-sized businesses especially show interest in cloud computing.
+Small and medium-sized businesses are especially interested in cloud computing.

-The biggest advantages of cloud computing for smaller companies are that it has lower upfront costs and predictable costs over time.
+The biggest advantage of cloud computing for smaller businesses is that it has lower upfront costs and predictable costs over time.

-On the downside, cloud computing applications are less customizable.
-To come back to the rent a house instead of buying a house example: You can not just tear down a wall in a house that you rent.
+On the downside, cloud computing apps aren’t very customizable.
+To go back to the rent a house example: you can’t tear down a wall in a house you rent.

-Here are the most significant challenges of cloud computing technology worldwide, for the years 2019 and 2020:
+Here are the biggest challenges of cloud computing technology in 2019 and 2020:

-Large enterprises still tend to go for on-premise because on-premise applications are highly customizable.
+Large enterprises still tend to go with on-premise software because it’s highly customizable.

-Plus, large enterprises don’t care that much about investing upfront in hardware or already own it.
+Plus, large enterprises don’t care about investing upfront in hardware or already own it.

 Another major factor is that the data and its protection is in the enterprise’s hand itself and not a third party because the software runs on the enterprise’s hardware.